Holomorphic functions with Nash real part: Preliminaries

-Up to a light abuse of notation we will still denote the previous set as $D$.
+Up to a light abuse of notation, we will still denote the previous set as $D$.
 Moreover, we may regard the holomorphic function $f:D\to \C$ as the real analytic map

-Again, up to a light abuse of notation, we will denote the previous analytic function as $f$ and its real components as $f_1(x,y)$ and $f_2(x,y)$.
-These choices will create no confusion as the situation will be always clear by the context.
+Again, up to a light abuse of notation, we will still denote the previous analytic function as $f$ and its real components as $f_1(x,y)$ and $f_2(x,y)$.
+These choices will create no confusion as the situation will always be clear by the context.

 The following result, that relates real and complex Nash functions, is probably well known.
 We include its proof here, as we could not find a precise reference for it.